The Castle of Perseverance

 Thus doulfull a dede for to dye.

-You should now be familiar with the word “steven,” word or voice.
-“My voice to steady or steer how should I, such sorrow to see?
+You may remember the word “steven,” word or voice.
+She says, “My voice to steady or steer how should I, such sorrow to see?
 My Son who is worthy and dear thus doleful a death for to die.”

 Heloy! heloy!